Shannonanan/tinycinema/README.md

 # tinycinema

 This app is being created as part of the Udacity Android NanoDegree.
-It uses 2 moviedb api's to pull the highest rated and most popular movies.
+It now uses 4 moviedb api's to pull the highest rated, most popular movies and the corresponding trailers and reviews.
-You can save them to your library to view when not online.
+You can save your favourites to your library to view when not online.

-I used the Android architecture sample [todo‑mvp‑clean](https://github.com/googlesamples/android-architecture/tree/todo-mvp-clean/), as a way to learn and experiment with creating custom callbacks using interfaces.
+I originally used the Android architecture sample [todo‑mvp‑clean](https://github.com/googlesamples/android-architecture/tree/todo-mvp-clean/), as a way to learn and experiment with creating custom callbacks using interfaces.
+I refactored majority of the project to use architecture components, Room, Livedata and Viewmodels.

-I made use of a method of extracting the view by creating a viewFactory, learnt by Vasiliy Zukanov in his Udemy [course](https://www.udemy.com/dependency-injection-in-android-with-dagger/) on implementing dependency injection with Dagger2.
+I still make use of a method of extracting the view by creating a viewFactory, learnt by Vasiliy Zukanov in his Udemy [course](https://www.udemy.com/dependency-injection-in-android-with-dagger/) on implementing dependency injection with Dagger2.

 To insert your own Api key from the moviedb go to the RemoteRepositoy class in the Data package.